adde9708/Projects/README.md

 # Projects
-A few different projects in python and scripts
+A few different projects in python and python scripts